-Diabetes; type 2 diabetes; type 1 diabetes; sugar diabetes; T2DM, T1DM; insulin-dependent diabetes mellitus; IDDM; juvenile-onset diabetes
+Diabetes; type 2 diabetes; type 1 diabetes; sugar diabetes; T2DM; T1DM; insulin-dependent diabetes mellitus; IDDM; non-insulin-dependent diabetes; juvenile-onset diabetes

 Diabetes mellitus is linked with an increased risk of heart attacks, strokes, poor blood circulation to the legs and damage to the eyes, feet and kidneys.
 Early diagnosis and strict control of blood sugar, blood pressure and cholesterol levels can help to prevent or delay these complications associated with diabetes.
-Maintaining a healthy lifestyle (regular exercise, not smoking and eating healthily) is important in reducing the risk of developing diabetes.
+Maintaining a healthy lifestyle (regular exercise, eating healthily and maintaining a healthy weight) is important in reducing the risk of developing type 2 diabetes.

-In ‘type 2 diabetes’ (accounting for 90% of all diabetes) the beta cells do not stop making insulin completely, but the insulin produced does not work properly so it struggles to store the sugar found in the blood.
+In ‘type 2 diabetes’ (previously called non-insulin-dependent diabetes mellitus), which accounts for 90% of all diabetes, the beta cells do not stop making insulin completely, but the insulin produced does not work properly so it struggles to store the sugar found in the blood.
 As a consequence, the pancreas has to produce more insulin to compensate for this reduction in insulin function.
 This is called insulin resistance and is commonly linked to obesity.
 This type of diabetes is seen more commonly over the age of 40 years but can occur at any age.

 Diabetes mellitus is a public health problem around the world.
-As of 2010, it was estimated to affect 285 million (6.4%) of the worldwide population, with this number predicted to rise to 438 million (7.7% ) by 2030.
-There are a further 344 million people with pre-diabetes (at risk of developing diabetes).
-This number is projected to increase to 472 million by 2030.
-In the UK, there is estimated to be between 2 and 3 million people with diabetes.
+In 1980, 108 million adults worldwide had diabetes (4.7% of the global population).
+By 2014 this had risen to 422 million adults (8.5% of the global population).
+By 2040, the number is expected to be 642 million adults.
+In the UK, there is estimated to be between 3 and 4 million people with diabetes.
 Type 2 diabetes accounts for more than 90% of all patients with diabetes.